 Until you get Botox, the doctor will give you a rundown of the do’s and don’t want you to obey.

-Besides not touching your face, these are the things you should avoid:
+Besides not touching your face, these are the things the professionals highly recommend you should avoid:

 - lying down